 Susan Ariel Aaronson is a CIGI senior fellow.
-She is an expert in international trade, digital trade, good governance and human rights.
-She is currently writing on comparative advantage in data, comparing how nations govern data, and how virtual reality will challenge our existing approach to governance.
+She is an expert in international trade, digital trade, artificial intelligence (AI) governance and human rights.
+She is currently writing on public participation in the governance of AI, comparative advantage in extended reality (XR), and the future of data governance.

 Susan is the former Minerva Chair at the National War College.
-She is the author of six books and more than 60 scholarly articles.
-Her work has been funded by major international foundations including the MacArthur, Hewlett, Ford, Koch and Rockefeller Foundations; governments such as the Netherlands, the United States and Canada; international organizations such as the United Nations, International Labour Organization and the World Bank; and US corporations including Google, Ford Motor and Levi Strauss.
+She is the author of six books and more than 70 scholarly articles.
+Her work has been funded by major international foundations including the MacArthur, Minderoo, Hewlett and Ford Foundations; governments such as the Netherlands, the United States and Canada; international organizations such as the United Nations, International Labour Organization and the World Bank; and US corporations including Google, Ford Motor and Levi Strauss.
 She loves to do triathlons and study ballet.